 Drop me a five-spot at Buymeacoffee.com/projectkin

-Substack also offer a robust paid options, including a top tier ā€œsupporterā€ level for one-time donations above $50.
-I will hold off on leveraging this until I have a gift I can offer in exchange for such large contributions.
-While Iā€™ve considered branded items like mugs, tee shirts, or jackets, Iā€™ve resisted the temptation.
-Have a compelling idea?
-Iā€™m open to gift suggestions šŸ›ļøšŸ›’.
+Substack also offers robust paid options, including a top-tier ā€œsupporterā€ level for one-time donations above $50.
+I will hold off on leveraging this until I can offer a modest gift in exchange for such contributions.
+(The ā€œNPR model,ā€ as a member put it.)

 Who is this ā€œweā€?